Ayo1984/thread-viewer/README.md

 Server-Sent Events broadcast new messages to all connected clients in real-time.

 ### Scroll Behavior
-- Newest messages appear at the bottom (ChatGPT-style)
+- Newest messages appear at the bottom
 - Older messages load when scrolling up
 - Scroll position preserved when loading older messages
 - Auto-scrolls to bottom when new messages arrive (if user is at bottom)